planetarysoftware/ISIS_TC/TSC-Charter.md

 ## Section 8.
 Project Roles

-The ASC Software Organization git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.
+The ASC Software Organization Git repository is maintained by the TSC and additional Collaborators who are added by the TSC on an ongoing basis.

 Individuals making significant and valuable contributions, “Contributor(s)”, are made Collaborators and given commit-access to the project.
 These individuals are identified by the TSC and their addition as Collaborators is discussed during the monthly TSC meeting.
-Modifications of the contents of the git repository are made on a collaborative basis as defined in the development process.
+Modifications of the contents of the Git repository are made on a collaborative basis as defined in the development process.

 Collaborators may opt to elevate significant or controversial